sipolac/risk/README.md

 ```

 Let's add a few wrinkles:
-* You want to attack an additional territory, which has two troops on it.
+* If you defeat that territory, you then want to attack an additional territory, which has two troops in it.
-* This additional territory has a +2 bonus for defense (meaning defense rolls with 8-sided dice).
+* This additional territory has a +2 bonus for defense, meaning defense rolls with 8-sided dice when defending that territory.
+The first territory still has no bonus.
-* You want to stop when you have 2 troops or fewer.
+* You want to stop attacking when you have 2 troops or fewer.

 ```bash
 >>> python3 battle.py 5 3 2 --dsides 6 8 --stop 2